Matthias Rexroth: Career

 Also in 2000, Rexroth won two competitions, both wins as first countertenor ever: the 37th Francisco-Viñas in Barcelona - first prize in the category Male voices, as well as ‘best counter-tenor’ and the 19th 'Hans Gabor Belvedere Singing Competition' in Vienna, winning the first prize and eight additional prizes.

 In 2001 the Cologne Philharmonie nominated Matthias Rexroth for the "Rising Star" award, with a tour of major European concert houses.
 In 2003 he represented Germany in the BBC Cardiff Singer of the World competition.

 Matthias Rexroth has collaborated frequently with the conductor Nikolaus Harnoncourt in roles such as Unulfo in Handel's Rodelinda at the Theater an der Wien, Hamor in Handel’s Jephtha, Didymus in Handel’s Theodora and Purcell’s Ode to St. Cecilia at the Vienna’s Musikverein and the Styriarte festival in Graz.
 Notable concerts include those with the Vienna Philharmonic under Riccardo Muti, Fabio Luisi with the Accademia di Santa Cecilia Rome, and Danish National Symphony Orchestra, Nicola Luisotti and Donato Renzetti with the Orchestra del Teatro di San Carlo in Naples and Rafael Frühbeck de Burgos with the Wiener Symphoniker, the ORF Radiosymphonieorchester and Vladimir Fedoseyev.
 Rexroth performs recitals regularly, at the Berlin Philharmonie, Prinzregententheater in Munich, Bad Kissingen, and with pianists Semion Skigin, Matteo Pais, Mariusz Kłubczuk and Eytan Pessen.

 Matthias Rexroth has also been a judge for the 10th Stanislaw Moniuszko competition.
-His performance of Admeto was nominated for the category best singer performance of Der Faust 2007.
 He has conducted the Georgisches Kammerorchester and the "Ensemble del' Arte" in Ingolstadt.
 In 2010 Rexroth appeared in a book of cooking recipes by famous opera singers Die Oper kocht by Evelyn Rillé and Johannes Ifkovits.